Authored, revised and maintained by Jamison for reasons.

-Every file must have a top-level comment including a brief overview of its contents.
-A copyright notice and author information are optional.
+Never put a top-level comment including a brief overview of its contents.
+A copyright notice and author information are overkill.

 Example: